wormhole-foundation/wormhole-docs/learn/glossary.md

 ## Observation

-An Observation is a data structure that describes a message that the Core Contract emitted and that the Guardian node noticed.
+An Observation is a data structure describing a message emitted by the Core Contract and noticed by the Guardian node.

 ## Relayer